saad14092/c4-grammar-fork/extension/README.md

 Default is **StructurizrOrigin** which is integrating the origin PlantUML preview from the structurizr service.

+> :warning: **StructurizrOrigin** seems to have problems with rendering dsl files, that contain !includes.

 As an alternative you can use a custom renderer (rendering the graph), implemented by this extension.
 But again the generators (dsl -> puml) are using the origin structurizr libraries: